Voltline/L25-Compiler/README.md

     "0" | "1" | ... | "9"

 ```

+Constructors share the class name and can be defined with any parameter list.
+The `new ClassName(...)` expression allocates an instance on the heap, resolves a constructor by matching the argument count, and returns a pointer to the class type.
+Declare the receiving variable accordingly (for example, `let p: *Point = new Point(1, 2);`).
+If no constructor exists and no arguments are provided, the runtime zero-initializes the allocated storage instead.

+Destructors follow the C++-like `~ClassName() { ... }` form (no parameters).
+Use the `delete <expr>;` statement to destroy a heap object: it first checks for null, invokes the destructor if present, and then releases the memory.
+Pair every `new` with a corresponding `delete` to avoid leaks because automatic garbage collection is not available yet.

 ## ⚠️ Notes & Limitations
 - `this` can only be used inside class methods.